djsalvat/labb/README.md

     labb add image [filename]

 which will copy the image file to the labb repository, and open vim for you to type a caption.

+Piping from stdin can be used instead of the vim prompt.
+For example:

+    echo "A caption." | labb add image [filename]